ahkscript/phpBB_v3.0.x-Notifications/README.md

 ## Getting started

-Once you have phpBB installed, keep in mind the path where phpBB is installed.
+Once you have phpBB installed, keep in mind the path of where you had phpBB installed.
-Say you installed it under `http://example.com/myForum`.
+Say, you installed it under `http://example.com/myForum`.

 You will find the following files in the `src` folder :
   - json2.min.js